 Discount stores such as Poundland make a killing by buying items from China at rock-bottom prices and flogging them here.
 So why not cut out the middleman?
 Giant online marketplaces such as AliExpress* let individual traders from East Asia sell direct to UK buyers.

-Know what you're doing and it's possible to pick up huge bargains.
-Some of the biggest categories include clothing, shoes, homeware, accessories, watches and stationery.
+Know what you're doing and it's possible to pick up huge bargains.The biggest categories include clothing, shoes, homeware, accessories, watches and stationery.

-This isn't a straightforward click and buy situation though.
+This isn't a straightforward click-and-buy situation though.
 Just as with eBay, there are no guarantees – the deal's only as good as the seller you buy from, so check feedback thoroughly.

 You have fewer rights than when buying from the UK and also need to factor in customs and delivery charges.
-Plus you need to beware fakes and consider safety issues.
+Plus you need to beware of fakes and consider safety issues.

 How big is it?
 It has thousands of sellers selling millions of products.